mc-vankemenade/nanofaucet/README.md

 # Nanofaucet

-This project makes it easy for someone who is already running a NANO node to host a faucet.
+This project makes it easier for someone who is already running a NANO node to host a faucet.
 Using a prebuilt Docker image you can quickly get up and running.
 However if you wish to have a custom lay-out or theme you can easily create your own by cloning or forking this repository and modifying the files in the 'srv' directory.

 ## About the faucet

-the faucet uses a nodeJS Express webserver to host a webpage where people can redeem a small amount of nano for free.
-The webserver communicates directly with a node or a preconfigured [Pippin](https://pypi.org/project/pippin-wallet/) nanowallet.
-The goal here is to promote the cryptocurrency and allow more people to get their hands on NANO.
+The faucet uses a nodeJS Express webserver to host a webpage where people can redeem a small amount of nano for free.
+The webserver validates the request to receive NANO and communicates directly with a node or a preconfigured [Pippin](https://pypi.org/project/pippin-wallet/) nanowallet in order to send the predefined amount.
+The goal of this project is to promote the cryptocurrency and allow more people to get their hands on NANO.

 ## Configuring the faucet